Comparing Fractional & Part-Time CFOs

 - Study economic trends and evaluate future projects’ potential impact on growth

-- Analyze operations workflow, identifying opportunities to streamline processes and improve production while lowering operating costs
+- Analyze operations workflow, identifying opportunities to streamline processes and improve productivity while lowering operating costs

 - Compare actual costs and revenue to budgets, making adjustments or recommendations to improve forecasting